2017

 TFL

-Concerns summary London's Cycle Super Highways and roads suffer from inadequate systems for determining and monitoring grip levels.
+Concerns summary (AI summary) London's Cycle Super Highways and roads suffer from inadequate systems for determining and monitoring grip levels.
 Urgent research is needed on scientific grip value assessment and the adverse effects of adjacent areas with differing grip.

 Claire Medhurst